I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!

 To the naked eye, my brain says that White Duck is just a whiff more gray, and it doesn’t see the extra yellow.

-White Duck is another one to sample if you like Shoji White!
+White Duck is another one to look at if you like Shoji White!

 Sherwin Williams Shoji White vs Aesthetic White